leahecole/project-health-stats/README.md

 # Limitations

 * As long as the curl command is valid, it will execute.
 If the command returns an error response, that will be printed in the \*.json file.
-* The output files of project-stats.sh will be in your current directory.
+* The output files of project-stats.sh will be in a folder named with today's date in YYYY-MM-DD format.
+If that folder does not exist, it will be created.
+If it does exist, it will be used.
 This may not be the best place.
-Feel free to adjust the output location as you see fit.
+Feel free to adjust the output location and modify the script as you see fit.
-* If the file already exists, the results will append to the current file.
-This can cause problems in post processing.
+* Each file has the time in Epoch value appended to the filename to avoid collision.
+Feel free to use an [Epoch time converter](https://www.epochconverter.com/) if you need to see precisely what time that file was created.
 * Python script only prints values, it does not save the aggregate values anywhere for future consumption.

 # Feedback